SnugTop/Tor-Fingerprinting/README.md

 ## Dependencies

 - Python 3.7+
-- pandas (If using google cloud you may need version )
+- pandas
 - scapy
 - joblib
 - sklearn
 - openpyxl

-If using google cloud virtual machien you will need to run a python virtual enviroment to install these dependancies.
+If using google cloud virtual machine you will need to run a python virtual environment to install these dependencies.

 ```bash
 sudo apt install python3-venv